Addis Ababa, Ethiopia

-I left Ethiopia with plenty of stories to tell.
-About the most amazing place I’d ever seen in my life , about bag slashers and pickpockets, about rabid dogs, about the people I met, and about life in Ethiopia in general.
+I left Ethiopia with plenty of stories to tell; stories about bag slashers and pickpockets, about rabid dogs, and about life in Ethiopia in general.
+There are also stories about crazy landscapes and unbelievable marvels.

 Where to stay in Addis Ababa